Waveguide QED with Moessbauer Nuclei: Theoretical Description

 \section{Theoretical Description}

-In this section, we introduce the theoretical model for describing the waveguide field and its interaction with the resonant nuclei.
-We begin with a brief overview of the Gr{\"u}ner-Welsch quantization of the electromagnetic field in terms of the Green's functions of the macroscopic Maxwell's equations.
+In this section, we introduce the theoretical model for describing the waveguide field and its interaction with the resonant nuclei. \co{We begin with a brief perspective on the macroscopic Maxwell's Green's function approach we will use, and its applications in previous works.}

+\co{ The majority of works considering x-ray propagation in the waveguide regime address non-resonant propagation of the X-ray field, i.e.~waveguides in the absence of M{\"o}ssbauer nuclei.
+Previous theoretical studies in the general X-ray context have focused on the mode structure and coherence properties of X-ray waveguides using semi-analytic mode decompositions combined with numeric integration~\cite{bongaertsPropagationPartiallyCoherent2002,bukreevaWaveFieldFormationHollow2006,bukreevaPeriodicallyStructuredXray2013,osterhoffCoherenceFilteringXray2011,lagomarsinoSubmicrometerRayBeam1996}, as well as finite difference~\cite{fuhseFinitedifferenceFieldCalculations2005,Fuhse_OC_2006,pellicciaComputerSimulationsExperimental2007} approaches to the propagation of the guided mode fields.
+In a recent paper, two of us have presented a classical theory for planar X-ray waveguides, discussing the general mode structure of the electromagnetic field and the fields caused by embedded sources, based on classical electromagnetic Green's functions~\cite{Lohse__2023}. }

+\co{ In non-resonant contexts, the refractive indices of the \emph{background} media, the waveguide structure, vary slowly over the bandwidth of interest.
+In contrast, introducing a nuclear resonance results in a very rapid change in refractive index over the nuclear linewidth compared with the background, and as such it is simplest to treat the nuclear response separately from the background waveguide, which can be taken as constant over the bandwidth of interest.
+Additionally, with the advent of narrower bandwidth X-ray sources such as XFEL oscillators~\cite{adamsScientificOpportunitiesXray2019}, the saturation of nuclear transitions could become more feasible, and in anticipation of this we wish to develop an \textit{ab initio} microscopic description for the quantum dynamics of both the nuclei and the waveguide fields. }